DBC-SF/mentorship-wiki/sessions.md

 #### After a Session:
 - Remove your name from the board.
-- Ensure any impactful interactions logged to [students notes](https://mentor.devbootcamp.com/)
+- Log any impactful interactions in [students notes](https://mentor.devbootcamp.com/)
 - Complete the [End of Session](https://docs.google.com/a/devbootcamp.com/forms/d/1bNIBtgy2ephY5117eHa31iFVgVRxPJAA0zzyeEqvTlA/viewform) form.